canorve/EllipSect/paper/paper.md

 # Acknowledgements

-We acknowledge Chien Peng and  the MGE fitting method and software by Cappellari (2002)
+We acknowledge Chien Peng for their invaluable help thorough his Facebook's GALFIT page and the MGE fitting method and software by Cappellari (2002)
 # References